Pop Smoke's first posthumous video, 'Shake the Room', is here

 The ‘Dior’ rapper was shot and killed at his home in Los Angeles, California on February 19.
 The police described the murder as a “targeted” hit.

-You can watch the video on the below link:
+You can watch the video here.

 Earlier this month (March 2), 50 Cent vowed to help finish Pop Smoke’s debut album.